-The following documents must be submitted with the completed and signed Application Form (here).
+The following documents must be submitted with the completed and signed Application Form (available early 2021).
 Incomplete application packages will not be considered.
 All your files must be named using a prefix firstname_lastname.

 - a short proposal (maximum 1 page) of your potential research project for the CERG-C thesis

 - A CV listing all the stages (with year, name of institution and type of titles

 obtained) of your academic (from secondary school) and professional background (see example of CV format on https://europass.cedefop.europa.eu/documents/curriculum-vitae)

 - a copy of document stating your abilities in English